By Tim Lambert

 Meanwhile Guillermo Endara, the winner of the 1989 election was made president of Panama.
 In 1994 he was replaced by Ernesto Perez Balladares.
 Then in 1999 Mireya Moscoso became the first female president of Panama.
 Also in 1999 the Panama canal was handed over to Panama.

 In 2004 Martin Torrijos in 2004 became president.
 Then in 2009 Ricardo Martinelli became president of Panama.
-Meanwhile in 2007 a new project began to enlarge the Panama Canal.
+Between 2007 and 2016 a new project enlarged the Panama Canal.